mixxxdj/manual/source/hardware/controllers/reloop_digital_jockey_2_interface_edition.rst

     ================== =============
     Jog mode           Description
     ================== =============
-    *Pitch bending*    By default the jogs work in this mode.
-In contrast to the manufacturer mapping, you do not have to press :hwlabel:`SEARCH` and :hwlabel:`SCRATCH` buttons to enable this mode.
-This is more convenient.
+    *Pitch bending*    Turn the wheel to temporarily increase or decrease the speed.
+This is the default mode while :hwlabel:`SEARCH` and :hwlabel:`SCRATCH` buttons are disabled.
-    *Scratch*          The mode is enabled by pressing :hwlabel:`SCRATCH` *Search*           The mode is enabled by pressing :hwlabel:`SEARCH` *Library search*   This is an **extra mode** that has been introduced by this mapping.
-This mode is enabled by pressing **any of the two** :hwlabel:`SHIFT` buttons and is indicated by flashing all jog wheel mode LEDs.
-While in this mode, turn **any** jog to browse the library.
-This is also an enhancement to the manufacturer's mapping.
+    *Scratch*          Touch the top of the wheel and turn to scratch.
+This mode is enabled by pressing :hwlabel:`SCRATCH` *Search*           Turn the wheel to quickly move through the track.
+This mode is enabled by pressing :hwlabel:`SEARCH` *Library search*   Turn the wheel to quickly browse the tracks table.
+This **extra mode** is enabled by pressing **any of the two** :hwlabel:`SHIFT` buttons and is indicated by flashing all jog wheel mode LEDs.
     ================== =============